njsdias/ApacheSpark2-BigData/1-HistRealMoviesRating/README.md

   - 7- Project Name (for instance): SparkScalaCourse -> Press _Finish_

-  - 8- Inisde of Project Created: Right click on it and click .
+  - 8- Inside of Project Created: Right click on it and click .
 New -> Package -> com.orgname.projectname (i.e. com.sundogsoftware.spark)

      - You can choose any name for your package but read a litle about the convenctions for that